forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Warfare in June
 Intense warfare along the frontline very intense along the eastern frontline in the Donbas where Russia pushes/d to conquer Sievierodonetsk.
-Russian rockets still are fired at many targets of the Ukraine, civilian buildings are hit too (whether by mistake, because these building had military significance or on purpose is unclear).
+Russian rockets still are fired at many targets of Ukraine, civilian buildings are hit too (whether by mistake, because these building had military significance or on purpose is unclear).
 The defenders increasingly target ammunition depots and command posts behind the frontline.

 ##### Dailymail on Attack in Kremenchuk
 *CCTV captures the moment Russian missiles slammed into mall and factory killing at least 18 with shockwaves from huge fireball sending terrified Ukrainians diving for cover in nearby park*